- What is adjustment disorder?

 - The subtype being experienced

-- Specific factors such as the likely outcome of the stressor
+- Specific factors contributing to the development or worsening of the condition

 Family therapy will generally be recommended in cases of childhood or adolescent adjustment disorder.
 It is designed to overcome conflicts in family life and improve communication skills among family members.
 It may also be useful in teaching family members how to support the child/adolescent who is experiencing adjustment disorder.

-In some cases, discussing the disorder and sharing coping techniques with a group of people also experiencing adjustment disorder may be a useful treatment method.
+In some cases, sharing challenge and coping techniques with a group of people also experiencing the condition can equip a person to understand how to overcome adjustment disorder in a practical sense and to apply this to their own life.
 Group therapy can also help the person improve their communication skills and can be a useful source of support and encouragement.

 Preventing adjustment disorder

 There is no known way to prevent the onset of adjustment disorder.
-Identifying the condition early and seeking professional help can be effective in reducing the severity of adjustment disorder and improving general wellbeing.
+Identifying the condition early and seeking professional help can be effective in reducing the severity of adjustment disorder and improving general wellbeing, however.

 Adjustment disorder FAQs